ServiceStack/Bundler/README.md

 ## Running Bundler

-You basically want to run Bundler when a file your website references has changed, so you can see those changes before the next page refresh.
+You basically want to run Bundler when a file your website references has changed, so you can see those changes before your next page refresh.
 Although `bundler.cmd` is just a simple command-line script, there are multiple ways you can run it during development:

   - Automatically on save of a .less, .css, .sass, .js, .coffee and .bundle (after the VS.NET Extension is installed)